A Mental Health Hotline to Help Nurses

 Isolation and Loneliness

 Distrusting others and isolating yourself is another symptom.
-Feeling like you have no one to talk to despite being surrounded by good and trustworthy friends is also common.
-You prefer being alone, yet feel lonely.
-You may want to visit with and talk to people but feel socially awkward and isolate yourself instead.
+Feeling like you have no one to talk to despite being surrounded by good, trustworthy friends is common too.
+You may prefer being alone, yet feel lonely.
+You may want to visit with people but feel socially awkward and isolate yourself instead.
 You lose interest in things that used to bring you joy and often question whether people genuinely care about you.

 Being Unable to Let Go of Past Trauma

 When you relive traumatic events, you struggle to forget the suffering you’ve seen and the losses you’ve experienced.
-You want nothing more than to get peaceful sleep, but memories of such events keep reappearing unexpectedly and leave you mentally exhausted.
+You want nothing more than peaceful sleep, but memories of those events keep reappearing unexpectedly and leave you mentally exhausted.

 Compassion Fatigue

 Compassion fatigue is an occupational hazard for nurses.
 Empathizing becomes difficult, and you become bothered by situations or decisions that feel wrong.
-You may also feel that caring is tiresome, and expressing it feels like a constant struggle.
+You may also feel that caring is tiresome and that expressing it is a constant struggle.

 Physical Symptoms

-You can also experience physical symptoms that affect productivity, including:
+You can also experience physical symptoms that affect how you function, including:

-Cumulative trauma and stress can cause different troubling responses and emotions.
-These feelings and experiences and normal, but they can cause severe physical and mental exhaustion.
-Acknowledging such feelings does not mean that you have a long-term mental disorder, but addressing them promptly is essential.
+Cumulative trauma and stress can cause many troubling responses and emotions.
+These feelings and experiences are normal, but they can cause severe physical and mental exhaustion.
+Acknowledging them does not mean you have a long-term mental health condition, but addressing them promptly is important.

 Professional and Confidential Support

-In spite of this, many nurses are hesitant to seek professional support.
-Common reasons include potential risk to their licenses and concerns over what colleagues might think.
-Such concerns are valid, more so because it can be difficult to accept that you need help when you work hard to support other people’s health and wellness.
+Even so, many nurses are hesitant to seek professional support.
+Common reasons include concerns about risk to their licenses and worries over what colleagues might think.
+Those concerns are valid, and it can be especially hard to accept that you need help when you spend your days supporting other people’s health and wellness.

-However, we all need help sometimes despite not being accustomed to being on the receiving end.
-Besides, some aspects of nursing, like patient loss, can have negative impacts.
-In such situations, professional support is the best option, especially when other forms of support and self-care don’t seem to be working.
+But we all need help sometimes, even when we’re not used to being on the receiving end.
+Some parts of nursing, like patient loss, take a real toll.
+In those situations, professional support is often the best option, especially when self-care and other forms of support don’t seem to be working.

-Reaching out saves lives.
-The National Mental Health hotlines, which you can explore at mentalhealthhotline.org, can connect you with professionals who are happy to listen and help with mental health crises.
-The services are free, and confidentiality is guaranteed.
+Reaching out can make a real difference.
+The Mental Health Hotline, which you can explore at mentalhealthhotline.org, can connect you with mental health support and resources.
+The service is free and confidential—call 866-903-3787 any time.

-The website has dedicated hotlines for anxiety, PTSD, depression, bipolar disorder, panic attacks, psychosis, and schizophrenia.
-This makes it easier to select the hotline that best suits your needs.
+The site has dedicated hotline pages for anxiety, PTSD, depression, bipolar disorder, panic attacks, psychosis, and schizophrenia, making it easier to find the page that best suits your needs.
 You can also search for additional resources by state.

 Peer Support Resources

-Talking to peers in a support group is useful because they encounter similar challenges as you.
-They understand the daily frustrations of nursing and have overcome some depressing situations.
-Share your feelings with a trusted colleague, and you will likely feel instant relief.
+Talking to peers in a support group helps because they face challenges similar to yours.
+They understand the daily frustrations of nursing and have worked through difficult situations of their own.
+Sharing your feelings with a trusted colleague can bring real relief.

-Simply put, support can start with a conversation.
-Do not wait for a colleague to ask for help, especially if you have noticed one is having a hard time.
-It may feel uncomfortable, but checking on someone and acknowledging that they may be having a rough time can provide much-needed relief.
+Support can start with a conversation.
+Don’t wait for a colleague to ask for help, especially if you’ve noticed they’re having a hard time.
+It may feel uncomfortable, but checking in and acknowledging that they may be struggling can provide much-needed relief.

-It is crucial that you and your peers know that you don’t have to struggle alone.
-Equally important is ensuring your colleagues can access support and share crisis resources.
-Before leaving a support group meeting, make a plan to check on them and let them know you’re rooting for them.
+It’s important that you and your peers know you don’t have to struggle alone.
+Just as important is making sure your colleagues can access support and crisis resources.
+Before leaving a support group meeting, make a plan to check on one another and let each other know you’re rooting for them.

 Family Support

-Worrying is almost automatic when you are a family member of a nurse.
-You worry about how their career impacts the family, their well-being, and their health.
-Long working hours also mean that they miss out on special occasions and family events.
+Worry is almost automatic when you’re the family member of a nurse.
+You worry about how their career affects the family, their well-being, and their health.
+Long working hours also mean they miss special occasions and family events.

-As a result, you may have to take on significant family responsibilities on your own.
-You may also notice that missing out on family gatherings and special moments affects your loved one’s mental health.
+As a result, you may carry significant family responsibilities on your own.
+You may also notice that missing gatherings and special moments affects your loved one’s mental health.

-These stresses can be overwhelming, making you wonder how to be present for your family or provide mental and emotional support for a family member who is a nurse.
+These stresses can be overwhelming, and you may wonder how to be present for your family or how to support a family member who is a nurse.

-Inform your family members about the support you need.
-If you don’t have an existing family, you can share support and resources with others online.
-Confidentially sharing support, frustrations, humor, and concerns with people who understand you online can make you feel like you have a supportive and loving family.
+Let your family know what support you need.
+And if you don’t have family nearby, you can connect with others online.
+Sharing support, frustrations, humor, and concerns with people who understand can help you feel less alone.

 Building Resilience

-As a nurse, you are accustomed to stress.
-It may seem like patient cases do not noticeably affect you.
-However, the National League for Nursing (NLN) states that the trauma of treating patients and daily stress can accumulate, potentially causing mental health disorders.
+As a nurse, you’re accustomed to stress, and it may seem like patient cases don’t noticeably affect you.
+But the National League for Nursing (NLN) notes that the trauma of treating patients and daily stress can accumulate, potentially contributing to mental health conditions.

-It may be easy to ignore what seems like an occasional or minor impact until it becomes clear that the impact is expanding in scope.
-Resiliency lowers the impacts of trauma and stress, providing a caution that helps maintain your well-being.
+It can be easy to ignore what seems like a minor or occasional impact until it becomes clear the impact is growing.
+Building resilience reduces the effects of trauma and stress and helps protect your well-being.

-You can implement different approaches to improve your resiliency skills and use them as preventive measures.
-Before getting into more detailed strategies, consider taking these steps:
+You can build resiliency skills and use them as preventive measures.
+To start, consider these steps:

-• Acknowledge your feelings by identifying your emotions: fear, relief, sadness, guilt, anger, shock, frustration, etc. Understanding what you feel can help you coordinate with a professional mental helper to diagnose and treat a mental illness in time.
+- Acknowledge your feelings by naming your emotions: fear, relief, sadness, guilt, anger, shock, frustration, and so on.
+Understanding what you feel can help you work with a mental health professional to address concerns early.

-• Have compassion for yourself.
-You are human, and your work is stressful and demanding, so experiencing stress and burnout is common.
-Also, understand that people react to such emotions differently, so don’t feel guilty for needing professional help.
+- Have compassion for yourself.
+You are human, and your work is demanding, so experiencing stress and burnout is common.
+People respond to these emotions differently, so don’t feel guilty for needing help.

-• Talk to someone about your feelings and symptoms, whether through professional channels or peer support.
-Remember, a problem shared is half solved.
+- Talk to someone about your feelings and symptoms, whether through professional support or peers.

-• Remember that you need to care for yourself with the same intensity and attention you give your patients.
-Your health is equally important as theirs.
+- Care for yourself with the same attention you give your patients.
+Your health matters just as much as theirs.

-• Research go-to coping strategies and pick the ones that work for you.
+- Explore coping strategies and keep the ones that work for you.

 You’re Not Alone